-Some people in history are notorious for spilling blood in... eccentric ways.
-Romanian prince Vlad the Impaler may have partly inspired the legend of Dracula, but there are other real life people who have committed grave murders in order to satisfy this eccentric blood thirst.
-Here are the most famous real life vampires in history, courtesy of Joule's Taylor's book on Vampires.
+Some people in history are notorious for spilling blood in bizarre (yet brutal) ways.
+Romanian prince Vlad the Impaler may have partly inspired the legend of Dracula, but there are real-life offenders who have committed grave and nefarious deeds in order to satisfy an alleged bloodthirst.

-"The Vampire of Hanover" is thought to have killed 27 boys, luring them to his apartment and biting their necks.
-What is shocking is that he was a police informant, while the police did nothing to investigate and stop his murderous activities.
-He also was guillotined after his arrest, in 1925.see more on Fritz Haarmann
+"The Vampire of Hanover" is thought to have dispatched 27 boys, luring them to his apartment and biting their necks.
+Haarmann was actually a police informant prior to his apprehension.
+He was guillotined in 1925.see more on Fritz Haarmann

 Joseph Vacher is dubbed "The French Ripper" in comparison to Jack the Ripper of London.
 A drifter, with a trademark appearance of rabbit fur hat and accordion, Vacher would terminate at least 11 people, many of them young shepherds in the field.
 He was caught after unsuccessfully going after a woman, who fought back and called out to people nearby for help.

 Vacher was apprehended and guillotined on New Year's Eve 1898.see more on Joseph Vacher